 Figure 8 depicts county level poverty data for all ages by region and the largest 25 metropolitan areas.
-The lighter shaded counties have poverty rates of 20 percent or less, while the darker shaded counties have poverty rates of more than 20 percent.
-In the Midwest, 11 percent of
+The lighter shaded counties have poverty rates less than 20 percent, while the darker shaded counties have poverty rates of 20 percent or more.
+In the Midwest, 10 percent of counties